wilkri002/Weather-Station/README.md

 # Weather-Station
+This is a weather station that logs temperature, pressure and light using the ESP8266.
-Weather station that logs weather data and sends them to a ThingSpeak website
+The data is recorded and sent to a ThingSpeak server where it is logged.